Why are we asking you to start your next conversation with a question?

 …because we know the transformative impact powerful questions can have on engagement, performance and productivity…and we want you to know it too.

 Powerful questions help you to ‘tune in’ to the opportunities around you, they invite curiosity and debate and a new dialogue that stimulates collaboration, ideas and invention and uplifts in engagement, performance and productivity.

-In fact, we’ve spent decades helping leaders and managers in organisations develop the ability to ask powerful questions in their everyday situations using what we call a STAR® Operational CoachingTM approach – and the results are extraordinary!
+In fact, we’ve spent decades helping leaders and managers in organisations develop the ability to ask powerful questions in their everyday situations using what we call an Operational CoachingTM approach – and the results are extraordinary!

 But we also know from our research that a whopping 79% of organisations report that they are still ‘very’ or ‘mostly’ command & control led.